maximbilan/iOS-QuickBlox-File-Uploader-Downloader/README.md

 That’s all.

-I provide sample in this repository, full process of uploading and downloading.
-Please use for free.
+<b>I provide sample in this repository, full process of uploading and downloading.
+Please use for free.</b>

 <h3>Methods from QuickBlox iOS SDK</h3>
 <pre>